 The Michigan Content Standards were adopted by Michigan in 2010 because they provide a progression of skills from kindergarten through high school, ensuring that students are career and college ready.
 Unlike in previous decades, when manufacturing jobs were readily available without further job training beyond high school, now, two/thirds of all jobs require some level of college preparation and employers say they need better prepared candidates.
 The Michigan Content Standards are more rigorous and require students to read for information, examine and analyze data, and take and support a point of view based on information and data.
-This is very different from reading a story and answering questions or simply solving mathematics problems for students to answer and solve, assessing conceptual understanding.
+This is very different from reading a story and answering questions or simply solving mathematics problems from the book.
+The Michigan's Standards now require teachers to pose questions and problems for students to answer and solve, assessing conceptual understanding.
 SRESD has provided training and support to teachers and administrators to assure what happens in the classroom will better prepare students to be successful in the workplace and in college and will assure that Michigan is competitive in the global marketplace.